 Emergency Department, Adult

-One visitor is permitted at a time, with exceptions made in specific circumstances on a case-by-case basis by the nurse manager or nursing supervisor.
+One visitor is permitted at a time for non-COVID-19, non-PUI and non-Surveillance patients, with exceptions made in specific circumstances on a case-by-case basis by the nurse manager or nursing supervisor.

 Emergency Department, Pediatrics